mpentler/teletext-twitter/README.md

 You will need to pick a unique name for the app.
 Which is annoying.
 Pick anything you want that isn't taken.
 Maybe add your name at the end.

+Change the tti_path line too if you've changed your Teefax location.

 When you've setup your config.py you can change to the teletext-twitter directory and run the script like this example that grabs your home timeline:

 `python3 teletext-twitter.py -t` (add -h to show options - also listed below)